gnauqoa/fast-iot-fe/README.md

 - Type checking with TypeScript

 These checks help maintain code quality and consistency throughout the project.
 If any check fails, the commit will be blocked until the issues are fixed.

+#### Troubleshooting Husky Issues

+If you encounter issues with Husky, try the following:

+1. **"eslint: command not found" error**:

+   - Make sure you've installed all dependencies with `npm install`
+   - Try running `npm run prepare` to reinstall Husky hooks
+   - Check that the lint-staged configuration in package.json uses `npx eslint` instead of just `eslint`

+2. **Hooks not running**:

+   - Ensure the `.husky` directory exists and contains the pre-commit file
+   - Make sure the pre-commit file is executable (`chmod +x .husky/pre-commit`)
+   - Try running `npm run prepare` to reinstall Husky hooks

+3. **ESLint configuration issues with ES modules**:

+   - If you see an error about `require() of ES Module`, make sure the ESLint configuration file uses the `.cjs` extension
+   - This is necessary because the project is configured as an ES module with `"type": "module"` in package.json

+4. **Test Husky setup**:
+   - Run `npm run test:husky` to verify that Husky is working correctly

 ## Docker Deployment